paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 * *Operations-related*: Use in time, On/Off cycling, mechanical wear
 * *Environment-related*: Thermal cycling, cumulated radiation, UV light, mono atomic oxygen

-To ensure mutually exclusive categories, and as a matter of convention, failures resulting from wear-out due to environmental effects are classified as Wear-out (not Extrinsic) failures.
+To ensure mutually exclusive categories, and as a matter of convention, failures resulting from wear-out due to environmental effects are classified as {term}`wear-out <Wear-out failure>` (not {term}`extrinsic <Extrinsic failure>`) failures.

 When modelling wear-out, it is important to be clear about the definition of “failure”.
 The time dependent physical {term}`degradation <Degradation>` of an item as such is not considered as a failure before a critical threshold is surpassed, leading either to a definitive failure at part level or to a failure at system level without part level failure.
 An example for a definitive {term}`wear-out failure <Wear-out failure>` would be fracture of a mechanical part after successive crack growth due to cyclic loading, whereas in the case of battery discharge due to calendar aging failure is better defined at system level by specifying a performance threshold for the battery capacity (Ah).